francbianc/burglary_detection/README.md

   If you use as dataset the entire **UCF_Crimes** dataset, you don't have to put any video in the Input folder, but change *cfg.path_all_videos* in `configuration.py`.
 This path should refer to the directory of the folder that contains a subfolder per each video category.
 Make sure the names of all these subfolders are listed in `video_paths.txt`.
 Then, run the extract codes with the "_server" extension.
 Results are saved in different folders, located in the directory specified by cfg.path_all_videos, such that all the features of a category are saved in the same folder.

-  The features we extracted using both architectures can be downloaded from the Releases section of the repository.
+  The features we extracted, using both architectures on the entire dataset, can be downloaded from the **Releases** section of this repository.

 2. **TRAIN**